 To know the complete usage information for Takeown.exe and ICacls.exe, run these commands from a Command Prompt window.

 To further simplify the process of taking ownership, Tim Sneath of Microsoft provides a .CMD file (Windows Command Script) which takes ownership and assigns Full Control Permissions to Administrators for the directory which is passed as a parameter to the CMD file.
 For more information, read Tim’s post Secret #11: Deleting the Undeletable.

-Add "Take Ownership" command to the Context menu
+Add "Take Ownership" command to the right-click menu

 This again uses the special runas verb in Windows Vista and higher, which I’ve covered earlier (REF RunAs).

 Download takeown_context.reg and save to Desktop.
 Right-click on the file and choose Merge.
 Click Yes when asked for confirmation.
 This adds an extended command named Take Ownership in the context menu for files and directories.
 To access the command, you need to press and hold the SHIFT key, and then right-click on a file or folder.